 You can watch Jamie’s story here (bring tissues):

-And you can read Patsy’s story here.
+And you can read Patti’s story here.
 This one is absolutely devastating.

 Frye emphasized that the Ask2BSure campaign is not a “you must get the vaccine or else” campaign, but rather an educational campaign for parents—a nudge for parents to open up a dialogue with their pediatrician about the meningitis B vaccine, and whether it makes sense for their teen to get it.